GDQuest/website/content/docs/guidelines/best-practices/tutorial-structure/index.md

 You want to limit frequent context switches yet teach mechanics one at a time.
 Your role as a tutor is to arrange the order in which you cover everything to minimize friction.

-Ideally, the reader should be able to run their game or edited scene without errors at the end of each section.
-And that, even if not much is happening at this point.
+Ideally, at the end of each section, the reader should be able to run their game or edited scene without errors even if not much is happening at this point.

 At the end of every lesson in a series, the game should be in a testable and working state.

 ## Footer

 At the end of a tutorial, give the reader a summary of what they achieved and learned.
-Give them insights about how they can go further, and, if possible, give them a related lesson they can check out next.
+Give them insights into how they can go further, and if possible, give them a related lesson they can check out next.

-## Writing tutorials for different audiences
+## Writing tutorials for different audiences <!--Move to a separate dedicated tutorial.-->

 While the same general structure can apply to every tutorial, the pace and amount of details in the guide's body will differ greatly depending on the target audience.